What products should I not layer together?

 NIACINAMIDE SERUM + VITAMIN C

-Tranexamic Acid can be used with all products in our range however we’d recommend not to use alongside a moisturizer / oil as it is unlikely to layer well.
-Therefore it might help to avoid using alongside ingredients and products which are best to follow up with moisturizer, such as exfoliating acids, Retinol etc.
+Tranexamic Acid Serum can be used with all products in our range however we’d recommend not to use alongside a moisturiser / oil as it is unlikely to layer well.
+Therefore it might help to avoid using alongside ingredients and products which are best to follow up with moisturiser, such as exfoliating acids, Retinol etc.

 SALICYLIC ACID SCALP TREATMENT + GLYCOLIC ACID SCALP TREATMENT

 Layering rules don’t just apply to the face or body - it’s also a consideration for hair care particularly with products that focus on the scalp.
-As our Salicylic Acid and Glycolic Acid both work, using both may cause over-exfoliation and irritation so we’d opt for one best suited to your hair type.
+As our Salicylic Acid Exfoliating Scalp Treatment and Glycolic Acid Exfoliating Scalp Scrub both work, using both may cause over-exfoliation and irritation so we’d opt for one best suited to your hair type.